jbakse/site_builder/docs/strategy/index.md

 ## Where Should I Put Things?

-Many procedural systems have to answer a fundamental question: _Where should I put things?_.
+Many procedural systems have to answer a fundamental question: _Where should I put things?_

 This problem area shows up all the time: putting trees on an island, putting beads of water on glass, putting scratches on a spaceship.
 In these situations, it is important to control the placement carefully to achieve an appropriate look.
 Trees tend to grow in groups and in certain areas where the conditions are right.
 They don't tend to grow at high altitudes, in the water, or where there is no rain.
 Beads of water shouldn't overlap because when beads of water touch, they join into a bigger bead.
 Scratches are more likely on raised, exposed parts of the ship that might collide with debris.
-Each situation has different requirements, and depending on your approach, your can determine how planned, chaotic, random, natural, or mechanical the placement feels.
+Each situation has different requirements, and depending on your approach, you can determine how planned, chaotic, random, natural, or mechanical the placement feels.

-Most of this chapter will address this problem area by exploring a simple example: arranging points on a square.

 ::: slides .!short
 @@include('./slides.yaml')